Deep-Diving & Decoding The Secrets That Make DeepSeek So Good

 This is a fantastic optimisation step to speed up inference, but as the sequence length increases, the number of stored key-value pairs grows linearly with it.

-This is because, for each token, each head independently stores a separate key and value vector of size d(h)
+This is because, for each token, each head independently stores a separate key and value vector of size d(h), and there are n(h) heads per layer and L layers in total.

 This cache can become massive over time, especially in long-context models, leading to massive GPU memory usage during cache retrieval and slower inference.